tuckdruck/Greatreads/README.md

 ### Books ###
 I implemented the app’s books feature through a books table, which includes title, author, and description columns.
 When a user is logged out, all books are fetched.
-When a user is logged in, books will be fetched with the logged-in user's review, the user's bookshelves attached to that book, and the user's review for that book (if any).
+When a user is logged in, books will be fetched with the logged-in user's review (if any) and the user's bookshelves attached to that book.
 I used conditional logic in the books controller to fetch with books information needed for a certain component, and to filter books by a certain criteria, such as a user, bookshelf, read status, or search query.

 ### Read Statuses ###
 Users must provide a read status for a book in order to associate that book with bookshelves and reviews.
 I implemented the read status feature through a statuses table with columns for book id, user id, read status (one of “read”, “currently reading”, or “to read”), and date read.
 When logged in, a user’s associated books are retrieved by joining the statuses table on the users and books tables.